Organizing Your Closet

 Once per season (4 times a year), take everything out of your closet and do another purge.
 If you live in an area that experiences large shifts in temperature, you may want to fold and put away clothes that you won’t wear during that season.
 Many people use storage units to hold their seasonal clothes to avoid clutter in their closet.
 While purging, take the opportunity to dust and vacuum inside of your closet.
 Then, put everything back neatly and maintain your closet until next season.

+By following these tips for decluttering your closet, you should be well on your way to properly learning how to declutter clothes.
 The most important thing you can do to declutter your closet is to take the time to maintain it after your big purge.
 Consistently reevaluate your clothing and try not to bring in more than you get rid of.
 If you buy new clothes, try to get rid of old clothes to maintain a consistent amount of clothing in your closet.
 Take the time to properly fold and hang clothes and maintain an organized closet.
 For more tips on enjoying your space and getting organized, sign up for our monthly blog newsletter.